elanmed/dotfiles/README.md

 git submodule foreach git pull origin master
 ```

-notes when using on servers:
+Notes when using on servers:

 - Update the gitmodules urls, if necessary
 - Run the root `bootstrap.sh` with the `--server` flag to avoid unecessarily stowing directories